New York metropolitan area: Mid-Hudson Valley

-Mohonk Mountain House in Ulster County, New York, in the Hudson Valley, was designated a National Historic Landmark in 1986.
+Mohonk Mountain House in Ulster County was designated as a National Historic Landmark in 1986.

 The Mid-Hudson Valley region of the State of New York is midway between New York City and the state capital of Albany.
 The area includes the counties of Dutchess, Ulster, and Sullivan, as well as the northern portions of Orange County, with the region's main cities being Poughkeepsie, Newburgh, Kingston, and Beacon.
 The Walkway over the Hudson, is the second longest pedestrian footbridge in the world.
 It crosses the Hudson River connecting Poughkeepsie and Highland.
 The 13 mile-long Dutchess Rail Trail stretches from Hopewell Junction to the beginning of the Walkway over the Hudson in Poughkeepsie.
 The area is home to the Wappingers Central School District, which the second-largest school district in the state of New York.
 The Newburgh Waterfront in the City of Newburgh is home to many high-end restaurants.

 U.S. Route 9, I-84, and the Taconic State Parkway all run through Dutchess County.
 Metro-North Railroad train station, New Hamburg, is located in the Town of Poughkeepsie and runs from Poughkeepsie to Grand Central Terminal in New York City.

+New Jersey

 Northern New Jersey

-The Great Falls of the Passaic River in Paterson, New Jersey, which was dedicated as a National Historical Park in November 2011, incorporates one of the largest waterfalls on the U.S. East Coast.
+The Great Falls of the Passaic River in Paterson, which was dedicated as a National Historical Park in November 2011, incorporates one of the largest waterfalls on the U.S. East Coast.

+Jersey City, the second-most populous city in New Jersey, after Newark.
+It is the county seat of Hudson County, located directly across the Hudson River from Lower Manhattan.

 Northern New Jersey, also known colloquially as North Jersey, is typically defined as comprising the following counties: